 Sab has appeared in some of the most heavyweight cases in tax and public law in the last few decades, as outlined in the description of his practice in each of those areas below.
 He continues to act both for and against the government in high-profile tax and public law matters.

-Unusually for someone who practices in tax and public law, Sab also specialises in clinical negligence, and as a silk has acted in a number of catastrophic birth injury and other cases.
+Unusually for someone who practices in tax and public law, Sab also specialises in clinical negligence and personal injury, and as a silk has acted in a number of catastrophic brain injury, delayed diagnosis of cancer and other cases.
 He is valued for his careful and high-quality pleadings and advocacy, as well as his tactful manner with clients.

 Outside of his practice, Sab is heavily involved in work promoting access to the Bar and retention in the profession of those from underrepresented groups.
 Being from an underrepresented group himself, he feels strongly that barriers to access should be broken down, and encourages those from working class, state school backgrounds to see the Bar as an option for them.
 He is also a member of the Bar Council’s Equality, Diversity and Social Mobility Committee, with a particular interest in ensuring the fair allocation of publicly funded work.